ch-ezey/Motive/README.md

-# Motive - Your Ultimate Student Social Platform
+# Motive - Your Ultimate Social Event Platform

 ## Project Overview
 Motive is a mobile app (built with React Native) that helps users find exciting events, connect with like-minded people, and build a community around shared experiences.